 Once you organised all the items in your classroom it’s time to decide what to do with everything that’s leaving your classroom.
 Your other options are:

 - Storage: if you have large or valuable items that you don’t want to get rid of but are cluttering your classroom, then consider putting them in a self-storage unit.
-You’ll just need to locate self storage units Scottsdale and store them there.
+You’ll just need to locate self storage units near me and store them there.
 This way if you do require the items at any point you still have access to them.

 - Recycle: as long as any paperwork does not have sensitive data on it, then remember to recycle these items.